Venezuela urged to accept migration crisis humanitarian aid

 Some Venezuelans have been reduced to sleeping in the streets in host countries while relying on handouts in order to eat.

-Venezuela denies it has a migration problem and has accused the UN and "enemy countries" of exaggerating the issue.
+Venezuela denies it has a migration problem and has accused the United Nations and "enemy countries" of exaggerating the issue.